-The ECL model ranks loans by dividing them into three stages according to their relative credit risk following initial recognition.
+For calculation of expected credit losses according to IFRS 9, loans are assigned to one of three credit stages according to their credit risk relative to initial recognition.
 Credit impaired loans, which are either defaulted according to the internal default definition or 90 days past due, are allocated to stage 3.
-Loans with a significant increase in credit risk but which have not been credit impaired are allocated to stage 2.
+Loans with a significant increase in credit risk are allocated to stage 2.
 All other loans are allocated to stage 1.

-Individual and collective provisions are carried out pursuant to the current accounting standard IFRS 9.
-On 31 December 2023, the total provisions, with deductions for guarantees, amounted to 19% of the total exposure for defaulted loans.
-All provisions have been assessed to constitute specific credit risk adjustments based on Article 1, item 5, of the EBA's RTS on specific and general risk regarding Article 110, item 4 of the CRR.
-EBA's GL on disclosures of non-performing exposures includes a set of common templates applicable to all banks and additional templates applicable only to significant credit institutions with a gross non-performing loan (NPL) ratio of 5% or above.
+Assignment of individual and model-based loss provisions is carried out pursuant to the current accounting standard IFRS 9.
+On 31 December 2024, the total provisions, with deductions for guarantees, amounted to 22% of the total exposure for defaulted loans.
+All provisions have been assessed to constitute specific credit risk adjustments based on Article 1, item 5, of the EBA's Regulatory Technical Standards on specific and general risk regarding Article 110, item 4 of the CRR.
+EBA's Guidelines on disclosures of non-performing exposures includes a set of common templates applicable to all banks and additional templates applicable only to significant credit institutions with a gross non-performing loan (NPL) ratio of 5% or above.
 SBAB has a gross NPL ratio below 5%.

 The institution's own definition of a restructured exposure used for the implementation of point (d) of Article 178(3) CRR specified by the EBA Guidelines on default in accordance with Article 178 CRR when different from the definition of forborne exposure defined in Annex V to Commission Implementing Regulation (EU) 680/2014 (Points (a) and (b) of Article 442 CRR)